BalashovAD/SingleEditStringEquality/README.md

 ### Introduction

-This project is a Proof-of-Concept (PoC) implementation of SIMD optimization for a simple task:
+This project serves as a Proof-of-Concept (PoC) for leveraging SIMD optimization in a specific scenario:
 ```
-Compare two strings and return true if you can get one from another with a single operation,
+Compare two strings and return true if you can get one from another with a single operation, such as:
-such as
-- delete one symbol;
+- Deleting one character;
-- add one symbol;
+- Adding one character;
-- change one symbol.
+- Replacing one character.
 ```

 This project explores the potential performance benefits of SIMD operations in string comparison tasks.

 SIMD (Single Instruction, Multiple Data) represents a paradigm in data processing that allows the simultaneous execution of the same operation (instruction) on more than one data point.
-Thus, such machines exploit data-level parallelism, as opposed to task-level parallelism.
+In essence, it utilizes data-level parallelism, rather than task-level parallelism.

 Consider a simple operation like adding two lists of numbers.
 In a conventional scalar operation, you would iterate over each element of the list and perform the addition one by one.
-However, with SIMD, you can add entire lists together in a single operation, significantly increasing computational speed.
+With SIMD, however, entire lists can be added together in one operation, greatly boosting computational speed.

-SIMD works by utilizing wide data registers in modern CPUs.
-These registers can store multiple data points - like a vector of numbers.
+SIMD works by utilizing wide data registers in modern CPUs that can store multiple data points, such as vectors of numbers.
 A single SIMD instruction can then perform the same operation on each element in the register in parallel.

 For example, if the CPU supports 128-bit wide registers, you could store four 32-bit integers in a single register.
-A single SIMD operation could then, for instance, add these four integers to four other integers (stored in another register) simultaneously.
+For instance, a single SIMD operation could simultaneously add these four integers to another set of four integers stored in a different register.

 SIMD offers a powerful means of enhancing computational speed by allowing for operations to be performed on multiple data points concurrently.
-It is a cornerstone of modern high-performance computing and forms an integral part of many of the applications we use every day.
+It is a cornerstone of modern high-performance computing and forms the backbone of many everyday applications.

-The SSE (Streaming SIMD Extensions) and AVX (Advanced Vector Extensions) are instruction sets that extend the SIMD capabilities of Intel and AMD processors.
+The SSE and AVX are instruction sets that extend the SIMD capabilities of Intel and AMD processors.
 The use of these extensions can greatly speed up your code, especially when dealing with tasks like comparing arrays or strings, or processing image and audio data.
 Here, we will focus on how to utilize SSE and AVX SIMD operations to speed up the comparison of strings.